Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings: Preliminaries

-Then comes the \emph{key step} of identifiability querying: determining globally identifiable parameters.
-This is done by computing a Gr\"obner basis (the ordering does not matter) and then a parameter is considered globally identifiable if, modulo the basis, it reduces to a constant.
-For example, for the system above, we obtain a basis \(\mathcal{B}\)
+Then comes the \emph{key step} of symbolically processing this polynomial system to determine the property of the ODE system, global identifiability of the parameters.
+This is done by computing a Gr\"obner basis of~\eqref{eq:Ethat-toy} (the ordering does not matter).
+A parameter/initial condition of the ODE model is globally identifiable if and only if, modulo the basis, it reduces to a constant.
+For example, for~\eqref{eq:Ethat-toy}, we obtain a basis

 Notice that we have \(a-119791,~x^{\ast}-139697\) in the basis, so the reductions of $a$ and $x^\ast$ will be constants yielding that these parameters are globally identifiable.
 At the same time, we do not have a unique value for \(c\) thus concluding that it is \emph{only locally identifiable}.